Last updated on April 9, 2026

 Sanguine Bond | Illustration by Jaime Jones

 Combos are divisive among Commander players.
 Whether it’s a classic 2-card Kiki-Jiki, Mirror Breaker combo or a Rube Goldberg contraption featuring four or five moving parts, it’s easy to feel like a combo that ends the game on the spot invalidates all player actions that came before it.
-As such, combos are now usually discussed as part of the typical Rule 0 conversations before casual Commander games begin.
+Combos are now usually discussed as part of the typical Rule 0 conversations beforehand as these skew you toward competitive rather than casual Commander games.

 What Are Sanguine Bond Combos in MTG?